Fredric Brown: Writing

+Brown's first mystery novel, The Fabulous Clipjoint (1947), began a series starring Ed and Ambrose Hunter, depicting how a young man gradually ripens into a detective under the tutelage of his uncle, an ex–private eye now working as a carnival concessionaire.

-His science fiction novel What Mad Universe (1949) is a parody of pulp sci-fi story conventions.
-Martians, Go Home (1955) is both a broad farce and a satire on human frailties as seen through the eyes of a billion jeering, invulnerable Martians who arrive not to conquer the world but to drive it crazy.
+His science fiction novel What Mad Universe (1949) is a parody of pulp science fiction story conventions.

 The Lights in the Sky Are Stars (1952) tells the story of an aging astronaut who is trying to get his beloved space program back on track after Congress has cut its funding.

-The short story Answer (1954) is thought to be the earliest representation of the "Yes, now there is a God." science fiction work that inspires a common myth or legend of a supercomputer that releases itself from human control.
-The story was originally published in Angels and Spaceships and the entire collection was later re-published in Star Shine for paperback adaptation.
+The short story "Answer" (1954) is thought to be the earliest representation of the "Yes, now there is a God" science fiction trope of a supercomputer that releases itself from human control.
+The story was originally published in Angels and Spaceships and the entire collection was later re-published as Star Shine for paperback adaptation.

-Brown's flash fiction short story "The Hobbyist" (1961) is about a man named Sangstrom, who is in a desperate search for an undetectable poison but winds up getting more than he bargained for.

-The short story "Arena" was used as the basis for the episode of the same name in the original Star Trek series.
-It was also adapted in 1973 for issue 4 of the Marvel Comics title Worlds Unknown.

-Brown's first mystery novel, The Fabulous Clipjoint, won the Edgar Award for outstanding first mystery novel.
-It began a series starring Ed and Ambrose Hunter depicting how a young man gradually ripens into a detective under the tutelage of his uncle, an ex–private eye now working as a carnival concessionaire.